 INCUBATOR PROJECT | DON’T YOU FEEL IT TOO?

-Marcus Young 楊墨 will lead students from the Art for Social Change program to re-enact and re-interpret seminal works of performance art.
-They will explore how re-enacting is an important strategy for studying performance art and how the works are scores that border on life action and behavior.
-They will also ask: can these works help make a case for a genre of “behavioral art”—art that comes from everyday action and becomes useful instructions for new lived forms.
+Marcus Young 楊墨 led students from HECUA’s Art for Social Change program in re-enacting and re-interpreting seminal works of performance art.
+They explored how re-enacting is an important strategy for studying performance art and how the works are scores that border on life action and behavior.
+They also asked: can these works help make a case for a genre of “behavioral art”—art that comes from everyday action and becomes useful instructions for new lived forms.
 Works explored include performance art by Marina Abramovic, Yoko Ono, Tehching Hsieh, Emma Sulkowicz, and Mierle Laderman Ukeles.
-Visitors are welcome to observe and participate.
+Visitors were welcomed to observe and participate.